-3. Reporting and Paying Tax Withheld from Nonresidents for Personal Services Performed in North Carolina (See page 79.)
+- 3. Reporting and Paying Tax Withheld from Pensions, Annuities, and Deferred Compensation (See page 77.) - 4.
+Reporting and Paying Tax Withheld from Nonresidents for Personal Services Performed in North Carolina (See page 81.)

-4. Electronic Funds Transfer
+5. Electronic Funds Transfer

 The Department of Revenue requires certain employers remitting an average of \$20,000 per month per tax type to pay taxes by electronic funds transfer (EFT).
 Employers required to remit payments by this method will be notified in writing at least 60 days prior to the first month that an EFT payment is due.
 Voluntary participation is offered for all filing frequencies for nonmandated employers who are interested in paying electronically.
 For questions concerning electronic funds transfer, contact the EFT Section at (919)733-7307.